“The FinTech industry needs to be careful. VERY careful”

-Noting the economic and fiscal behavior of recent administrations, such a meeting needs to be taken as a massive warning sign to the FinTech industry and those within seeking to engage in what is still a relatively new free-market concept that has operated well without the constraints and oversight of government intervention.
+Noting recent administrations’ economic and fiscal behavior, such a meeting needs to be taken as a massive warning sign to the FinTech industry and those within seeking to engage in a relatively new free-market concept that has operated well without the constraints and oversight of government intervention.

 The Fintech industry – and individual companies – needs to ask itself several questions, about cooperating with the government.

-- Do the regulations favor the larger businesses?
 We see it across financial sectors (particularly community banks), and it practically wiped out the debt buying industry.
 Larger corporations are willing to work with the government in creating regulations only they can follow.
-Small businesses, or those who will not “get on board,” are left struggling against stifling regulations that are expensive to implement and maintain, and waste time and resources.
+Small businesses, or those who will not “get on board,” are left struggling against stifling regulations that are expensive to implement and maintain and waste time and resources.

-Conclusion: The White House FinTech Summit was an opportunity for the government and industry to engage in a dialogue about how these two entities can best work together.
+Conclusion: The White House FinTech Summit was an opportunity for the government and industry to discuss how these two entities can best work together.
 It will be interesting to see what comes out of this summit, but one thing is certain if you’re working in financial services or tech, it would behoove you to keep tabs on any developments that come out of this meeting.
 After all, your company could very well be next!
 What do you think?
 Let us know by commenting below or tweeting #FinTechWatchBlogPost